Graded Hecke algebras and equivariant constructible sheaves on the nilpotent cone: Equivariant sheaves and equivariant cohomology

 obtained from \eqref{eq:1.38} by restriction, \eqref{eq:1.55} becomes $\IC_{G \times \C^\times} (\mf g_N \times G/P, \dot{q\cE}_N )$.
 Combine that with \eqref{eq:1.41} and \eqref{eq:1.43}. \end{proof}

-The following method to prove semisimplicity of $K_N$ is based on the decomposition theorem for perverse sheaves of algebraic origin \cite[Th\'eor\`eme 6.2.5]{BBD}.
-It can also be applied to $K$, using the first isomorphism in \eqref{eq:1.4}.
+The following method to prove semisimplicity of $K_N$ is based on the decomposition theorem for perverse sheaves of geometric origin \cite[Th\'eor\`eme 6.2.5]{BBD}.
+The same method can be applied to $K$, using the first isomorphism in \eqref{eq:1.4}.